PRoryCallahan/Mikrotata/_posts/2020-05-28-language-support.md

 **Essential:** in `_includes.portfolio.html` change clientId to `yourURL`

+For more on embedding Alpheios and other features, see their [exhaustive list of video tutorials](https://alpheios.net/pages/tutorials/) outlining all the many things you can do with Alpheios in your site.

 ### Links to Alpheios

 While any file using the `portfolio` layout will have Alpheios enabled for the page, you will still need to wrap your text inside a `div` marked with `alpheios-enabled` in its class.
 That is, `<div class="alpheios-enabled">your text</div>`.